Mintbase/Grants-Program/Neko.md

 ### Overview

-- **_NekoAI, bringing the power of AI technology to web3._**
+- **_Neko is bringing the power of AI technology to the NEAR ecosystem._**

-- NekoAI was born as the first meme coin on NEAR Protocol, filling a key role in the ecosystem.
-NEKO unites the NEAR ecosystem under a meme-powered force that the entire community can rally behind!
-Going beyond the memes, NEKO token powers the creator economy on NEAR Protocol through the "Learn to Earn movement", that rewards our audience for engaging with NEKO content.
-The Next addition to the "NEKO-system" will be the NekoAI auto-minter & Marketplace!
+- Neko was born as the first community meme token on NEAR Protocol, filling a key role in the ecosystem.
+Neko unites the NEAR ecosystem under a shared mission that the entire community has rallied behind!
+NEKO comes in as the #3 most held NEP-141 token in the NEAR ecosystem with over 22K unique holders, proving we have strong buy-in from the NEAR community as a whole!

+- Going beyond the memes, Neko powers the creator economy on NEAR.
+Neko has onboarded crypto content creators, with audiences ranging from 9K to 92K+ followers, into the NEAR ecosystem to make educational content.
+So far we have created hundreds of TikToks and YouTube videos that have amassed hundreds of thousands of views.
+The Nekosystem is now scaling to three exciting verticals; NekoAI NFT Minter and Marketplace, Gaming and dApp development.

--  The potential for Modern AI technology to automate difficult tasks in a wide variety of industries has never been higher.
-The NekoAI auto-minter will use existing AI-image generation technology to allow creators to instantly generate and mint NFTs with a single prompt.
-Users pay a fee in NEKO/NEAR per image generated & minted on the platform, or per monthly service subscription.
-Initially, the NekoAI auto-minter will focus on creating 1/1 NFTs, and will provide an intuitive front-end, offering a variety of advanced functions allowing the creator increased control over AI-image generation.
-Additionally, we will create the NEKO AI-marketplace using the Mintbase API, which will allow users to display and list their AI art immediately after minting.
+- The NekoAI Minter uses powerful existing AI-image generation technology and NEAR smart contracts to allow creators to instantly generate and mint NFTs via a single prompt!
+AI-image generation enables anybody to create with limitless possibilities.
+NFT technology makes ownership of artwork verifiable and easily transferable via the blockchain.
+NekoAI users capture the value of AI art and NFT technology by simply inputting a prompt of their choosing.
+Users pay a fee in NEKO/NEAR per image generated & minted on the platform, or per a monthly service subscription.

-- NekoAI is a perfect fit for the Mintbase ecosystem because it will enable creators to utilize cutting-edge AI image generation technology to create unique pieces of art and mint them directly onto NEAR protocol.
-The integration of the NekoAI auto-minter with the NEKO marketplace is a new and innovative addition to the NEAR ecosystem and will effectively showcase the Mintbase Marketplace API.
+- Initially, NekoAI will focus on generating 1/1 NFTs, with an intuitive front-end and a variety of advanced functions that allow creators to have increased control over AI-image generation.
+Additionally, we will build the NekoAI Marketplace using the Mintbase API, allowing users to display and list their AI-art immediately after minting into a NEAR NFT.
+NekoAI is a perfect fit for the Mintbase ecosystem because it enables creators to utilize cutting-edge AI image generation to create unique pieces of art and mint them directly into a non-fungible token.
+The integration of the NekoAI Minter with the Neko Marketplace is a new and innovative addition to the NEAR ecosystem that will effectively showcase the Mintbase Marketplace API.

-- Since the conception of Neko, empowering creators has been one of our core tenants.
-We believe that when used together, AI and web3 technology can grant a significant advantage to creators and users within the NEAR ecosystem.
-By including the information used to generate the image on each NFT, users will have access to a database of prompts, keywords, and hash codes that can help them output their desired image.
-We are eager to explore the capabilities of AI in web3 applications and know that bringing this technology directly to builders/users  would provide an invaluable tool to both the Neko, NEAR & Mintbase communities.
+- Empowering creators is a core tenant of the Nekosystem.
+We believe combining AI and NFT technology is a perfect solution for creators to gain provable ownership over the art they generate.
+By including the keywords used to generate the image in the metadata of each NFT, users have access to a database of prompts, keywords, and hash codes that can help them output their desired image.

 ### Project Details